Ludacris: 2017–present: Upcoming tenth studio album and Karma's World

 In March 2017, Ludacris confirmed that he was working on his tenth studio album in an interview with Complex magazine.
 On March 31, 2017, Ludacris released a new single called "Vitamin D" featuring Ty Dolla $ign.

 In 2017, Ludacris hosted YouTube's Best.Cover.Ever show.

 In 2018, he was featured on country singer Carrie Underwood's single "The Champion".
 The song peaked at number 47 on the Billboard Hot 100 and was the opening song for Super Bowl LII and 2018 Winter Olympics and Cry Pretty.
 On May 8, 2018, Ludacris received three nominations and one win at the 2018 CMT Music Awards.

-On October 14, 2020, Netflix commissioned his then-new computer-animated musical children's television series known as Karma's World for an initial 40 episodes from 9 Story Productions, Creative Affairs Group and his production company, Karma's World Entertainment, Using the inspiration of his eldest daughter, Karma Bridges, and the eponymous website created in 2009.
+On October 14, 2020, Netflix commissioned his then-new animated musical children's television series known as Karma's World for an initial 40 episodes from 9 Story Productions, Creative Affairs Group and his production company, Karma's World Entertainment, Using the inspiration of his eldest daughter, Karma Bridges, and the eponymous website created in 2009.
 Ludacris stated in interviews with People and Billboard that he and Karma "spent close to a decade and a half" working on the "perfection" of the production.
-The series premiered on Netflix on October 15, 2021 alongside its official soundtrack album, which was produced and released by Def Jam Recordings on global digital music streaming platforms.
-On January 17, 2022, the series got nominated for three NAACP Image Awards including Outstanding Children's Program and Ludacris himself got nominated for his voice-over performance as Karma's on-screen dad.
+The series premiered on Netflix on October 15, 2021, alongside its official soundtrack album, which was produced and released by Def Jam Recordings on global digital music streaming platforms.
+On January 17, 2022, the series got nominated for three NAACP Image Awards including Outstanding Children's Program and Ludacris himself got nominated for his voice-over performance as Karma's on-screen father.
 Netflix renewed Karma's World for a second season on back of the encouragements, which premiered on March 10, 2022.

 In August 2021, Ludacris released the single "Butter.ATL".

-In December 2022, it was announced that Ludacris would headline Janet Jacksons Together Again Tour.
+In December 2022, it was announced that Ludacris would open up for Janet Jackson's Together Again Tour.

+Ludacris made a cameo in Usher's Super Bowl LVIII halftime show, performing his portion of "Yeah".

 Personal life

-Ludacris has a daughter named Karma Bridges (born August 2001 and the inspiration for/behind Karma's World) from a relationship with an attorney from Atlanta.
-He also has a daughter, Cai Bella Bridges (born December 2013), with Tamika Fuller, a longtime friend.
 From 2009 until their marriage in 2014, he dated model Eudoxie Mbouguiengue.
 On December 26, 2014, Ludacris became engaged to Mbouguiengue while in Costa Rica, and the two married later that same day.
 In early June 2015, Eudoxie announced that the couple had welcomed a baby girl.
-In May 2021, Eudoxie shared via Instagram that Ludacris and her were expecting their second child together.
+In May 2021, Eudoxie shared via Instagram that she and Ludacris were expecting their second child together.
+He has two other daughters from previous relationships.

-In January 2020, Ludacris acquired Gabonese citizenship along with his mother and two daughters.
+In January 2020, Ludacris acquired Gabonese citizenship along with his mother and his two daughters.